der-nico/pure-agnoster/readme.md

 # optionally define some options
 PURE_CMD_MAX_EXEC_TIME=10

-prompt pure
+prompt pure-agnoster
 ```

 ## Tips

-In the screenshot you see Pure running in [Hyper](https://hyper.is) with the [hyper-snazzy](https://github.com/sindresorhus/hyper-snazzy) theme and Menlo font.
+In the screenshot you see Pure-agnoster running in termite with a pm-me on reddit font.

 The [Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme) theme with the [Droid Sans Mono](https://fonts.google.com/specimen/Droid+Sans+Mono) font (15pt) is also a [nice combination](https://github.com/sindresorhus/pure/blob/95ee3e7618c6e2162a1e3cdac2a88a20ac3beb27/screenshot.png).<br>
 *Just make sure you have anti-aliasing enabled in your terminal.*

+To have auto-ls after cd'ing like you see in the example, check out [my little fork](https://github.com/YourFin/auto-ls) of @desyncr's [auto-ls](https://github.com/desyncr/auto-ls)

 To have commands colorized as seen in the screenshot, install [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting).